Ungkimyou/Hephaestus-Bot/README.md

 ```

 Once you have created the js file as shown above you can start developing your desired command.
-Below is a fully worked example using the above template for the `d!ping` command.
+Below is a fully worked example using the above template for the `!ping` command.

 ```javascript
 const Discord = require('discord.js');